 Adapting Fleabag for TV meant this same fundamental structure still applied, but experiments with the audience took another interesting turn and Fleabag’s relationship with the audience intensified.

 In theatre, people come to you, or your characters.
 In TV, characters arrive in people’s living rooms, their kitchen tables, and are often even taken into bed with them!
 It’s a very intimate way of communicating with an audience and a privilege to experiment with.
-With this in mind, I was determined for the BBC Three Fleabag audience to feel like they were having a personal relationship with her - hence the audience address - and the absolute ideal situation was that at the beginning you should feel she wants you there and by the end, that she wishes she hadn’t let you in.
+With this in mind, I was determined for the BBC Three's Fleabag audience to feel like they were having a personal relationship with her - hence the audience address - and the absolute ideal situation was that at the beginning you should feel she wants you there, and, by the end, that she wishes she hadn’t let you in.
 A feeling I imagine lots of people have felt after spilling it all out to a stranger.

 If there is one thing I’ve learned, it’s that you get a lot for free from an audience if you make them laugh.
 The power of comedy is astonishing to me - how it can disarm an audience and leave them wide open and vulnerable.
 Ultimately, for the Fleabag audience, I wanted the drama of this woman’s story to leap into their open, laughing mouths and find its way deep into their hearts.